dubesoftware/dubesoftware/README.md

 ### 🌱 Always learning something new!

-⚡ I'm a polyglot who enjoys working on software projects spanning many languages, frameworks, architectures and applications.
+⚡ A polyglot with experience in a broad range of methodologies, tools, frameworks and languages for software engineering.

+My experience includes agile methodologies and team collaboration in remote roles.

 Some programming languages of interest to me include Ruby, Elixir, Python and JavaScript.

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/sldube/)